MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-scope.md

 To configure a scoped policy for Azure Information Protection:

-1. In a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a global admin.
+1. In a new browser window, sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin.

 2. Navigate to the **Azure Information Protection** blade: For example, on the hub menu, click **More services** and start typing **Information Protection** in the Filter box.
 From the results, select **Azure Information Protection**.